The Essential Guide to Building a Brand Identity That Feels Like You

 How to Approach Brand Identity

-At Mindful Brand, we believe your brand identity should feel like you… but be built for your business.
+At Mindful Brand, we believe your brand identity should feel like you, but be built for your business.
 Authentic, but intentional.
 Emotional, but strategic.
-Inspired by the founder, but scalable beyond the founder.
+Inspired by the founder, but scalable beyond the her.

 Here’s how to approach it mindfully and sustainably: